The Argument from Evolution

 The argument can be stated formally:

-1. Before Darwin, the complexity and apparent purpose of biological organisms was the strongest evidence for a divine designer.
+- Before Darwin, the complexity and apparent purpose of living things was the strongest evidence for a divine designer.

-2. Evolution by natural selection provides a complete, well-evidenced, naturalistic explanation for that complexity and apparent purpose.
+- Evolution by natural selection provides a complete, well-evidenced, natural explanation for that complexity and apparent purpose.

-3. If a naturalistic explanation fully accounts for a phenomenon, positing a supernatural cause is unnecessary.
+- If a natural explanation fully accounts for something, adding a supernatural cause is unnecessary.

-4. Furthermore, the evolutionary process - driven by suffering, predation, waste, and mass extinction - is difficult to reconcile with a benevolent, purposeful creator.
+- Furthermore, the evolutionary process - driven by suffering, predation, waste, and mass extinction - is hard to square with a loving, purposeful creator.

-The argument works on two levels simultaneously.
-First, it removes the evidential need for a designer by providing a superior alternative explanation.
+The argument works on two levels at once.
+First, it removes the evidential need for a designer by offering a better alternative explanation.
 Second, the nature of the evolutionary process - brutal, wasteful, and indifferent to suffering - actively counts against the existence of a loving God.

 The Evidence for Evolution

-Evolution is not a hypothesis awaiting confirmation.
-It is one of the most thoroughly substantiated theories in the history of science, supported by converging evidence from multiple independent fields.
+Evolution is not a hypothesis waiting for confirmation.
+It is one of the most thoroughly proven theories in science, supported by converging evidence from many independent fields.

 The Fossil Record

 The fossil record documents the gradual emergence and transformation of life over 3.5 billion years.
-Transitional fossils like Tiktaalik (fish-to-tetrapod), Archaeopteryx (dinosaur-to-bird), and the extensive series of human ancestors show step-by-step morphological change.
+Transitional fossils like Tiktaalik (fish-to-tetrapod), Archaeopteryx (dinosaur-to-bird), and the extensive series of human ancestors show step-by-step change in body form.
 New fossil discoveries consistently fill predicted gaps rather than contradicting evolutionary expectations.

 Genetics and DNA

 Comparative genomics provides perhaps the strongest evidence.
-Humans share approximately 98.7% of their DNA with chimpanzees, 85% with mice, and 60% with bananas - exactly the pattern predicted by common descent.
-Endogenous retroviruses - viral DNA inserted into ancestral genomes at random locations - appear at identical positions in humans and other great apes, confirming shared ancestry with statistical near-certainty.
-Pseudogenes - broken copies of formerly functional genes - are shared across related species in patterns that match the evolutionary tree.
+Humans share about 98.7% of their DNA with chimpanzees, 85% with mice, and 60% with bananas - exactly the pattern predicted by common descent.
+Endogenous retroviruses - viral DNA inserted into ancestral genomes at random spots - appear at identical positions in humans and other great apes, confirming shared ancestry with statistical near-certainty.
+Pseudogenes - broken copies of once-functional genes - are shared across related species in patterns that match the evolutionary tree.

 Direct Observation

-Evolution has been observed directly in laboratory settings and in the field.
+Evolution has been observed directly in the lab and in the wild.
 Bacteria develop antibiotic resistance in real time.
-Richard Lenski’s Long-term Experimental Evolution Project has tracked over 75,000 generations of E. coli, documenting the emergence of entirely new metabolic capabilities.
+Richard Lenski’s Long-term Experimental Evolution Project has tracked over 75,000 generations of E. coli, documenting the emergence of brand-new metabolic abilities.
 Darwin’s finches on the Galapagos Islands have been observed undergoing measurable beak evolution within a single human lifetime.
-These are not extrapolations - they are evolution happening before our eyes.
+These aren’t extrapolations - they are evolution happening before our eyes.

 How Evolution Challenges Theism